tommasomoretti/nameless-analytics-tables/README.md

 ### Shopping stages closed funnel
+This is the schema of the Shopping stages closed funnel table function.

 | Column                   | Type   | Description                                                               |
 |--------------------------|--------|---------------------------------------------------------------------------|
 | event_date               | DATE   | Date of the event                                                         |